 explore more of the architecture;

-On a complex project, /goal can save time, reduce inconsistencies, and limit micro-management.
-In that case, the extra cost can be justified.
+On a complex project, that cost can be justified. /goal can save time, reduce inconsistencies and limit micromanagement.

 Does this task need a global product vision, or only a local instruction?

-If the answer is “local instruction,” /goal is probably not necessary.
+If the answer is “local instruction”, /goal is probably not needed.

 The best way to use /goal is to separate two things: